TabDLM: Free-Form Tabular Data Generation via Joint Numerical-Language Diffusion: Detailed Experiment Setups

-where \texttt{biography} is a natural-language paragraph describing the structured attributes.
-Following the setup of MathExpr, we generate $5{,}000$ samples and split them into a real reference set and a validation set with a 9:1 ratio.
-During sampling, each model generates a synthetic dataset with the same size as the real reference set, and we evaluate the distribution fidelity and biography consistency using the metrics described in Appendix~\ref{metric:syntab}.
+Following the setup of MathExpr, we generate $10{,}000$ records and split them into a training/real set and a validation set with a ratio of $9{:}1$.
+During sampling, each model generates a synthetic dataset with the same cardinality as the real training set.
+We evaluate distribution fidelity and biography consistency using the metrics described in Appendix~\ref{metric:syntab}.